Security token: Single sign-on software tokens

 Some types of single sign-on (SSO) solutions, like enterprise single sign-on, use the token to store software that allows for seamless authentication and password filling.
 As the passwords are stored on the token, users need not remember their passwords and therefore can select more secure passwords, or have more secure passwords assigned.
 Usually most tokens store a cryptographic hash of the password so that if the token is compromised, the password is still protected.

 Programmable tokens

 Programmable tokens are marketed as "drop-in" replacement of mobile applications such as Google Authenticator (miniOTP).
 They can be used as mobile app replacement, as well as in parallel as a backup.

 Vulnerabilities

 Loss and theft

 The simplest vulnerability with any password container is theft or loss of the device.
-The chances of this happening, or happening unawares, can be reduced with physical security measures such as locks, electronic leash, or body sensor and alarm.
+The chances of this happening, or happening unaware, can be reduced with physical security measures such as locks, electronic leash, or body sensor and alarm.
 Stolen tokens can be made useless by using two factor authentication.
 Commonly, in order to authenticate, a personal identification number (PIN) must be entered along with the information provided by the token the same time as the output of the token.